 - The target of Garrus's personal mission claims he's someone else.
 The subtitles don't agree.

-- In Mass Effect 2, the silhouettes are replaced with datacards with information about your future party members, since the point of the main quests is to recruit them.
+- The silhouettes are replaced with datacards with information about your future party members, since the point of the main quests is to recruit them.
 However, others that Cerberus wouldn't have been aware of (or would they?) like Legion also have a datacard on your squad menu.

 - Legion is also partially spoiled by one of the upgrades you can pickup in the levels unlocked after Horizon being "Geth Shield Strength"

 - When you go into the Collector ship and find out the truth about them, the dialogue wheel, as usual, pops up before The Reveal has actually been said, and one of the dialogue options reads "The Collectors are Protheans!"

 - If you go and customize your armor after the first mission (post-resurrection), you're allowed to pick what clothes you wear on the Normandy, which at this point is totally illogical given that the ship was destroyed in the tutorial level.
 Thus, the appearance of the second Normandy is somewhat less surprising.